tokio-rs/website/content/docs/going-deeper/handshake.md

 The [`BindTransport`](TODO) associated type, returned from the `bind_transport` function is an [`IntoFuture`](TODO).
 This means that all connection setup work can be done before realizing the `BindTransport` future.
-So far, all of our protocols didn't need anything, so we just used `Result`, but now, we're going to change that.
+So far, none of our protocols needed any setup, so we just used `Result`.
+But now, we're going to change that.

 ## [Implementing the handshake](#implementing-handshake) {#implementing-handshake}